 The use of marijuana during pregnancy has been known to increase the chances of fetal alcohol syndrome by 5 times.
 Around 90% of the women using cannabis are of childbearing age, which means their use of the drug, increases the risk of their unborn children being affected.
 These children are also prone to neonatal withdrawal syndrome from marijuana.
 During pregnancy, weed is the most common drug to be used in the U.S. The common belief of its safety and the steps to its legalization mean that the need to increase public awareness about marijuana is getting stronger than ever.

 Marijuana and pregnancy are still under clinical trials to fully understand the mechanisms.
 However, one thing is clear; THC crosses the placenta into the baby’s system.
 THC and pregnancy are never good combinations as THC affects the physiological environment and the transport mechanism of the placenta.
 Studies have proved that CBD in cannabis enhances the placenta’s permeability, leaving it vulnerable to accepting toxins from the pot and any other substance.
 Moreover, some studies suggest that using weed in pregnancy can be associated with the risk of miscarriage.
 It is rather a matter of making the right decision for the physical and mental health of the unborn child.

 Cannabis And Fertility

-There is no clear distinction on the effects of cannabis on fertility, however, women who smoke weed often present with low libido.
+There is no clear distinction on the effects of cannabis on fertility.
 Chronic smokers experience difficulty in getting pregnant.
-In women, this decrease in fertility is due to abnormal ovulation.
+In women, this decrease in fertility is due to abnormal ovulation and the eggs being impaired to produce embryos.
 In some cases, weed increases the possibility of a miscarriage due to the exposure of the fetus to various toxic metabolites.

 Marijuana has been found to increase the rate of impotence in men.
 The negative effect of pot on male fertility may include low sperm count, low sperm motility, and the inability to ejaculate.